Lucy Craft Laney: Haines Normal and Industrial Institute

 Haines Normal and Industrial Institute was a school for African Americans in Augusta, Georgia established by Lucy Craft Laney.
 It was named in honor of a benefactor who funded its expansion.
 A historical marker was added to the school site in 2009.
 It eventually became Lucy Craft Laney High School.

 Laney opened a school with a few students in 1883.
 She served as the school's principal.
 Chartered in 1886, it was expanded with a kindergarten and junior college (Lamar School of Nursing).
 By 1928, it had more than 800 students.
 The school also served as a community center.

 Photographs of the school were gathered by W.E.B.
 Du Bois and Thomas J. Calloway for the American Negro Exhibit at the Paris Exposition of 1900 (Exposition universelle internationale de 1900).
-In 1928, negotiation were engaged to have Du Bois speak at the school.
+In 1928, negotiations were engaged to have Du Bois speak at the school.

 It was supported by the Presbyterian Board of National Missions.
 A.C.
 Griggs served as president of the school.

 Sewing, laundry, and printing were taught in a building on the campus.
 An entity on the school appeared in James T. Haley's Afro-American Encyclopaedia.